 In the U.S., vaginal steaming rose in popularity after Gwyneth Paltrow promoted it in 2015, but this wasn’t her invention (although many critics assert it is).

-A 2017 study looked at how the media has framed vaginal steaming.
+A 2017 study1 looked at how the media has framed vaginal steaming.
 The typical story that you hear suggests that the female body is dirty and needs cleaning, modern life is harmful, and steaming helps to optimize the physical body and your life.

 This line of marketing is not dissimilar from other messages women receive about their body, often designed to sell douches and other feminine hygiene products.
 Unfortunately, some of the outlandish promises made may not hold up to reality.